Edu4rdSHL/unimap/README.md

 # extract it and continue to next step.
 2. cargo build --release
 # Now the binary is in ./target/release/unimap
+3. cp ./target/release/unimap /usr/local/bin
+# copy the unimap binaries for run from everywhere
 ```

 ## Using precompiled binaries